 Secretary and Public Officer: Karyn Siegmann, Bayside Library Service - firstname.lastname@example.org

 Treasurer: Sally Both, Whitehorse-Manningham Regional Library - email@example.com;

-Michael Byrne (firstname.lastname@example.org), Sally Jones (email@example.com), Chris Kelly (firstname.lastname@example.org), Chris Mackenzie (email@example.com) and Jenny Ruffy (firstname.lastname@example.org).
+Michael Byrne (firstname.lastname@example.org), Joseph Cullen (email@example.com), Sally Jones (firstname.lastname@example.org), Chris Kelly (email@example.com) and Jenny Ruffy (firstname.lastname@example.org).

 PLVN has a moderated mailing list which is open to everyone working in Victorian public libraries.
 This is used to disseminate information and act as a forum on issues.